Zdeněk Zeman: Personal life

-Son of a medician and a housewife, Zeman is also related to Čestmír Vycpálek, former Juventus player and coach, who was his uncle from his mother's side.
+Son of a physician and a housewife, Zeman is also related to Čestmír Vycpálek, former Juventus player and coach, who was his uncle from his mother's side.
 In 1968, Zeman went to Palermo to visit him; however, at that same time, his country was invaded by Warsaw Pact troops, so he decided to stay indefinitely in Italy.

 He successively obtained Italian citizenship in 1975 and later married a woman from Palermo, Chiara Perricone, with whom he had two children named Karel and Andrea; Karel successively went on into following his father's footsteps by becoming a football manager, starting at amateur level with teams such as Bojano and Manfredonia before taking over his first professional role at Lega Pro Seconda Divisione outfit Fano in March 2012.
 He then served as head coach of Qormi in Malta before becoming boss of Sardinian Serie D amateurs Selargius in the summer of 2014, contemporaneously with his father's appointment at Cagliari.

 His appeal has stretched outside the football world, with singer/songwriter (and well-known AS Roma fan) Antonello Venditti, dedicating a song called La coscienza di Zeman (Zeman's conscience, a play-on-words on the famous Italian novel La coscienza di Zeno) to him.
 Zeman was also the "guru" who inspired the character Frengo by Italian comedian Antonio Albanese.
 He was also the subject of several biopics, mostly covering his early Foggia years, such as Zemanlandia.
 Zeman is also known for being a heavy smoker and an iconic man of very few words with a cult following throughout Italy that goes across all football rivalries.

 In 2022, Zeman published his autobiography, titled La bellezza non ha prezzo (English: Beauty has no price), written together with La Gazzetta dello Sport journalist Andrea Di Caro.

 On 18 October 2024, it was reported Zeman was admitted to a private health clinic in Pescara after having suffered a brain ischemia in his residency in Rome, just a few months after having suffered a transient ischemic attack that had forced him to quit his football activities.